snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/builtin/spEnrichedToJson.md

 # SpEnrichedToJson

-`spEnrichedToJson`: Transforms a message's data from Snowplow Enriched tsv string format to a JSON object.
+`spEnrichedToJson`: Specific to Snowplow data.
+Transforms a message's data from Snowplow Enriched tsv string format to a JSON object.
 The input data must be a valid Snowplow enriched TSV.

 `spEnrichedToJson` has no options.